Visitor Requirements and Responsibilities

 6 Months Mandatory – Rooted and Established (approximately 180 days)

-10. Must have fulfilled any disciplinary requirements.
+9.The resident must have fulfilled any disciplinary requirements.

 Graduate Program (4 months optional) – Applied and Sent Out (approximately 120 days)